Version 1.0 · in production since 2026-04-16

 Then sleep better.

 60 seconds to a first gated action.
 Wrap one more tomorrow.
-Never look at a runaway postmortem the same way again.
+Read the audit log on Monday morning instead of the postmortem.

 Read the code